richlegrand/dash/README.md

 One of the first problems we noticed with Dash was that the brightness slider on our camera would act flakey -- the brightness slider would be at 100% but the camera would only be 87% brightness because the most recent callback was 87%.
 The reason for this: each slider update from the client is sent as a separate HTTP request, and the receive order, while usually correct, sometimes isn't correct -- the 100% message might be received _before_ the 87% message.  *This is the nature of HTTP requests -- the ordering isn't guaranteed.*  It isn’t a problem within the normal Dash scheme of things, it’s only a problem when the server needs messages to be delivered in order (e.g. when you are interacting with a device.)

 The issue is fixed by using a WebSocket to send component updates.
-The WebSocket guarantees ordering, and it's faster -- see [benchmarks](#benchmarks).
+The WebSocket guarantees ordering, and it's faster -- see [benchmarks](https://github.com/richlegrand/dash_devices#benchmarks).

 ### Thread safety and callbacks

 Each Dash callback is executed in a separate thread.
 This keeps the Dash server snappy:  it doesn't wait for a given callback to complete.
 But when you have a shared resource being accessed in the callback (e.g. a device) the callback code is typically no longer threadsafe.
 So we added a lock to each shared callback.
 The WebSocket queue guarantees ordering and the lock guarantees serialization of shared callbacks.
 This only applies to shared callbacks -- regular callbacks are unchanged.

-For shared callbacks, "serialization" can be disabled in the "service" argument to `callback()`.
+For shared callbacks, "serialization" can be disabled in the `service` argument to `callback()`.

 ### Race conditions

 There is a more general issue of race conditions that arises when you mix HTTP requests with WebSocket communication.
 So we made all communication (layout upload, dependencies and component updates) happen over WebSocket by default, but this can be set as a config option (via `server_service`).
-With all component-related communcation happening over WebSocket, messages are delivered in order, and the odd race condition is avoided.
+With all component-related communication happening over WebSocket, messages are delivered in order, and the odd race condition is avoided.

 ## Notes about benchmark testing